roopa-ramanujam/ESP32-web-api-example/README.md

 ## Compilation errors about missing secrets.h
 -Make sure the file name is exactly secrets.h (not .txt or saved in another folder).

 -It must be in the same sketch folder as your .ino file.

 # Advanced: Using API keys

 Sometimes, APIs require an extra step to authenticate the person requesting the information.
-This is usually in the form of an API key that you sign up for on the API's website.
+This is usually in the form of an API key that you sign up for on the website of the resource you're trying to access.

 API keys can be added to an API request in a variety of ways:
 - in the URL
 - as a header

-This air quality example requires an API key in the header of the request.
+This air quality API example requires an API key in the header of the request.

 ```cpp
 #include <secrets.h>